The New Limited Marital Property Law: What You Need to Know

 1. Administrative obligations

-Spouses must keep proper records of their personal assets and debts.
+Spouses must properly administer their personal assets and debts.
 In the event of a divorce, it must be proven which assets were acquired before the marriage.
-Poor record-keeping can lead to the loss of private property.
+Poor administration can lead to loss of private property.

 2. Debts during the marriage

-Debts incurred during the marriage can still affect the joint estate.
-Creditors can target the community of property.
+Debts incurred during the marriage can still affect the joint assets.
+Creditors can focus on community property.

-Partners can choose to draw up prenuptial agreements if they wish to depart from the limited community of property regime.
-This can be especially useful if one partner has their own business and wants to protect it in the event of a divorce.
-Prenuptial agreements offer flexibility, but they must be set out in a notarial deed.
+Partners can choose to draw upprenuptial agreementif they want to deviate from the limited community of property regime.
+This can be especially useful if one of the partners has their own business and wants to protect it in the event of a divorce.
+Prenuptial agreements provide flexibility, but must be recorded in a notarial deed.

 Conclusion

-The introduction of the limited community of property in 2018 has major implications for the division of assets within a marriage.
-It provides greater protection for personal property, but requires careful record-keeping.
-It is wise to consider the legal and financial consequences of marriage in advance.
-If the default arrangement does not fit your situation, it is advisable to consider prenuptial agreements.
+The introduction of the limited community of property in 2018 has major consequences for the division of assets within a marriage.
+It offers more protection for personal property, but requires careful administration.
+It is wise to think in advance about the legal and financial consequences of the marriage.
+If the standard arrangement does not suit your situation, it is advisable to consider a prenuptial agreement.

 Frequently asked questions